olback/rpi-webint/README.md

 2. The installation script will also create a new lighttpd config and replace the current one.

-3. Packages that get installed during installation:<br>
+3. Packages that get installed during installation:
 `lighttpd git php5-cgi wiringpi`